nkhakwan/week8ThursdayDictionaryValuesAsFunctions/README.md

 # _Epicodus C# Practice_

-#### _Epicodus Week 8 Wednesday C# Prime Number sifter_
+#### _Epicodus Week 8 Thursday C# Dictionary that has functions as values_

 #### By _**KhanSahab**_

 ## Description

-_The code when run asks a number and upon entering number displays back all the prime numbers from 1 till the number that is inputted at the console_
+_When run the code calls keys in a dictionary that contain function calls as values.
+Each key calls the corresponding function and return the value.
+It was fun finding this new facility_

 ## Setup/Installation Requirements